 About

-Not because I wanted to sell things, but because I wanted to understand why anything moves us at all.
+I didn’t get into marketing to sell things.
+I got into it because I wanted to understand why anything moves us at all.
+Also, “professional overthinker” was, apparently, not a real job title.

-Over time, I’ve come to believe that clarity, empathy, and story aren’t just tools for persuasion—they’re ways of caring.
-Done well, marketing can be an act of kindness.
-Done poorly, it’s just noise with better fonts.
+Somewhere along the way, I figured out that clarity, empathy, and story aren’t just tools for persuasion; they’re ways of being decent to each other.
+When marketing honors that, it’s a tiny act of kindness.
+When it doesn’t, it’s just noise with better fonts.

 Professional

-I like the messy parts of the work—the tension between meaning and message, heart and headline.
-Every now and then, a phrase hits right, a room goes still, and someone finally feels understood.
-That’s the part that keeps me here.
+I like the messy tension between meaning and message, heart and headline.
+Every now and then, a line lands, everyone goes quiet, and even Chris stops grumbling.
+That’s the part that keeps me doing this.

 Personal